 Is there a preferred major for health professions graduate programs?

-For additional information on the breadth of academic opportunities available to you as a pre-health student at UW-Madison, check out the major & certificate exploration page of the Guide.
+For additional information on the breadth of academic opportunities available to you as a pre-health student at UW-Madison, check out the resources below.

 How many UW-Madison students apply to medical school every year?